tisanelabs/accelbyte-extend-tisane-plugin/README.md

 # AccelByte Extend Event Handler - Tisane Integration

-This project demonstrates how to integrate [Tisane AI](https://tisane.ai/) with AccelByte Gaming Services for real-time chat content moderation using Extend Event Handler.
+This is an integration adapter of [Tisane AI](https://tisane.ai/) with AccelByte Gaming Services for real-time chat content moderation using Extend Event Handler.

 ## About AccelByte Extend Event Handler

 AccelByte Gaming Services provides an Extend Event Handler feature that lets you listen to platform events and execute custom logic.
-This is a gRPC server that receives events through Kafka Connect.

 For complete setup and deployment instructions, see the [official AccelByte documentation](https://docs.accelbyte.io/gaming-services/services/extend/event-handler/getting-started-event-handler/).